y1zhou/knowledge-base/content/series/time-series/3-model-fitting/index.md

 ## AR

-In this section, we're going to use the AR(1) process as an example to introduce parameter estimation and model dignostics methods.
+In this section, we're going to use the AR(1) process as an example to introduce parameter estimation and model diagnostics methods.

 ### Estimation